haimmm/haimmm/README.md

 I'm currently working as an IT Support Specialist for several years and coding as a hobby, \
 but I'm trying to flip my situation as I find coding more interesting for me.

-I started with languages like Java and Python, but this year I've decided to pick up web development as my my goal. \
+I started with languages like Java and Python, but this year I've decided to dive into web development. \
-So I picked a bootcamp and currently I'm a student of the [Israeli Tech challenge](https://www.itc.tech/). \
+So I picked a bootcamp and now I'm graduated from [Israeli Tech challenge](https://www.itc.tech/). \
 In the bootcamp I'm learning the core tools of web development, including HTML, CSS, JS, REACT, NODE JS, MONGO DB.

 In this profile you can find my projects such as: